Mission

 Driven by the imperative of climate justice, The Sunrise Project’s mission is to scale social movements to drive the transition from fossil fuels to renewable energy as fast as possible.

-About The Sunrise Project International Stichting
+About Stichting Sunrise International

 The objectives of Sunrise International are: